 On the north side of the park we entered the woods from the concrete path.
 We followed a natural trail leading up and over a small hill.
 As we did so, we came face to face with a father and his son, who were biking through the woods.
 They stopped as soon as they noticed us, and we moved aside.
 The boy quickly said, “This is a bike trail, not a dog trail”.
 I smiled, my wife said, “Sorry”, and Abbey was simply eager to continue through the woods.
 The boy’s father urged him forward, but said nothing.
 No harm done.

 Hikers and bikers both share the paved trails in San Antonio Parks.
 Can they not also share the natural trails through the woods?
 I’ve seen no regulations restricting anyone from certain trails.

-The natural trails at OP Schnabel Park are fairly easy to maneuver on foot.
+The biking trails at OP Schnabel Park are fairly easy to maneuver on foot.
 However, some of them appear to be very challenging for bikers.
-Inside the woods you will find cliffs, as well as steep inclines, and declines.
-Riding a bike down such a steep, rocky decline can be very dangerous.
-Furthermore, many trails are littered with rocks, and tree roots.
+Inside the woods you will find cliffs, as well as steep inclines and declines.
+Riding a bike down such a steep, rocky hill can be very dangerous.
+Furthermore, many trails are littered with rocks and tree roots.
 These obstacles can make your ride bumpy, and unstable to say the least.

 Choose your trails wisely, and be careful.
+Elevation gains can be moderate on some of the trails in this park.
 I have yet to ride my mountain bike inside OP Schnabel Park.
 Before doing so, I would probably choose a park with less challenging bike trails.